Albanians

-The Albanians (Note: /ælˈbeɪniənz, ɔːl-/ a(w)l-BAY-nee-ənz; Shqiptarët, /sq/) are an ethnic group native to the Balkan Peninsula who share a common Albanian ancestry, culture, history and language.
+Albanians (Note: /ælˈbeɪniənz, ɔːl-/ a(w)l-BAY-nee-ənz; Shqiptarët, /sq/) are an ethnic group and nation native to the Balkan Peninsula who share a common Albanian ancestry, culture, history and language.
 They are the main ethnic group of Albania and Kosovo, and they also live in the neighboring countries of North Macedonia, Montenegro, Greece, and Serbia, as well as in Italy, Croatia, Bulgaria, and Turkey.
-Albanians also constitute a large diaspora with several communities established across Europe and the other continents.
+Albanians also constitute a large diaspora with several communities established across Europe and other continents.

 The language of the Albanians is an Indo-European language and the only surviving representative of the Albanoid branch, which belongs to the Paleo-Balkan group.
 Albanians have a western Paleo-Balkanic origin, and, for geographic and historical reasons, most scholars maintain that they descend at least partially from the Illyrians, but the question of which other Paleo-Balkan group(s) contributed to the ethnogenesis of the Albanians is still a subject of academic debate.

 The first mention of the ethnonym Albanoi occurred in the 2nd century AD by Ptolemy describing an Illyrian tribe who lived around present-day central Albania.
-The first certain reference to Albanians as an ethnic group comes from 11th century chronicler Michael Attaleiates who describes them as living in the theme of Dyrrhachium.
+The first certain reference to Albanians as an ethnic group comes from 11th-century chronicler Michael Attaleiates who describes them as living in the theme of Dyrrhachium.

 The Shkumbin River roughly demarcates the Albanian language between Gheg and Tosk dialects.
 Christianity in Albania was under the jurisdiction of the Bishop of Rome until the 8th century AD.
 Then, dioceses in Albania were transferred to the patriarchate of Constantinople.
 In 1054, after the Great Schism, the north gradually became identified with Roman Catholicism and the south with Eastern Orthodoxy.
 In 1190 Albanians established the Principality of Arbanon in central Albania with the capital in Krujë.

 The Albanian diaspora has its roots in migration from the Middle Ages initially across Southern Europe and eventually across wider Europe and the New World.
 Between the 13th and 18th centuries, sizeable numbers migrated to escape various social, economic or political difficulties.
 (Note: See:) Albanian population groups settled in Southern Greece between the 13th and 18th centuries and came to be known as Arvanites.
 Other Albanian population groups settled across Southern Italy and Sicily between the 11th and 18th centuries and came to be known as Arbëreshë.
 Albanians have also migrated to Romania since the late 16th century.
 In the 18th century smaller Albanian population groups settled in Southern Croatia (who came to be known as Arbanasi), and pockets of Southern Ukraine.